Though Amsterdam is a relatively small city, it has many distinctive neighborhoods, each with their own look, character, and pace.

 The Anne Frank House museum is one of Amsterdam’s most popular tourist attractions.

-A new ticket & entry system introduced last May has now significantly reduced the legendary ‘eternal’ queues .
-However, with some 1.3 million visitors in 2016, visiting the museum takes some planning.
+A new ticket & entry system has significantly reduced the legendary ‘eternal’ queues .
+However, visiting the museum takes some planning.

 Amsterdam Central Station is the hub of city.
 It faces the center of town, and all the top attractions are within easy reach by public transport — bus, tram, and metro.
 Some sights are actually within walking distance

 The taxi rank is at the back of the station.
 Upstairs — on the same level as the train tracks — is a bus terminal that provides fantastic panoramic views of the river IJ.
 The blue and white ferries you see there will ferry you across the river for free.

 Amsterdam’s Red Light District is home to a bronze statue in honor of prostitutes around the world.